Click the green button below to book your own custom call to receive personalized recommendations.

 You can actually withdraw or borrow against life insurance.
 This may be a reason to aggressively borrow from your life insurance to take the income during this period.
 Only take a trickle out of there 401k to stay in this lower bracket.

-And then when tax rates came back down, when they when they normalized again, a new regime got into office – then you can pull from your 401k to make your life insurance policy whole again.
+And then when tax rates came back down, when they normalized again, a new regime got into office – then you can pull from your 401k to make your life insurance policy whole again.

 So it’s hard because people naturally just want things to be linear.
 They want a plan like retirement is going to be linear but they’re not, in terms of market movements or taxes.